dfinity/motoko/rts/Benchmarking.md

 Most of the time I simply do `nvim -d <csv1> <csv2>`.

-I have a Rust program to generate plots for instructions, dirtied pages etc. for CSV files.
+I have a Rust program to generates plots for instructions, dirtied pages etc. for CSV files.
 I will make it public soon.